Whoistolu/Whoistolu/README.md

 ## About Me

-- 👯 I’m looking to collaborate on great projects.
+- 👯 I’m looking to collaborate on great front-end and back-end projects.
-- :computer: Language stack: Rails, React & Redux.
+- :computer: Language stack: Ruby on Rails and ReactJS.
-- :book: I read a lot a books.
+- :book: I am a book lover.
 - ⚡ Fun fact: I love to play video games.